sccbioinformatics/SCC_CSENS_docs/docs/index.md

 Any jobs such as making and mapping fastq files should be sent to the blades, and for this, LUNARC uses the SLURM job submission system.
 See below and [here](https://lunarc-documentation.readthedocs.io/en/latest/manual/submitting_jobs/manual_basic_job/) for basic guidelines on how to submit a job.

 ### Project code

+!!! tip inline end ""
     For those registered to our COSMOS-SENS project, the code needed to submit the job is **csens2024-3-2** and you need to specify in the preamble of you script.

 Lets say you want to map reads using bowtie, an example header for a job `Run_bowtie.sh` could look like this:

 ```shell
 #! /bin/bash